 The Akita should eat dog food formulas designed for large or giant breed dogs.
 This is especially important during puppyhood, as it will help to control his rapid bone growth.
 The Akita is also prone to a condition called bloat.
 It is a life-threatening condition that you need to make yourself aware of.
 Never feed him immediately before or after exercise.

 Both breeds have double coats, and they both shed moderately throughout the year.
 They also both shed profusely during the shedding seasons.
 With his larger body, the Akita’s shedding is much more noticeable than the Shiba’s.

-Both the Shiba Inu and the Akita need to be brushed two to three times a week throughout the year.
+Both the Shiba Inu and the Akita require brushing two to three times a week throughout the year.
 To keep control of their shedding during the shedding seasons, you should brush them most days.
-They both need bathing once every 8 to 12 weeks and be sure to use a conditioner that will keep their coats feeling soft and lush.
+They both need to bathe once every 8 to 12 weeks and be sure to use a conditioner that will keep their coats feeling soft and lush.

 The Shiba Inu and the Akita find themselves in the top 50 dog breeds.
 So they aren’t rare, but they aren’t common either.
 To find a reputable breeder, you may have to travel to find one.
 But trust us when we say it will be worth it when you find your healthy pup.
 The price for both of these guys starts at around $1,200.

 The Shiba Inu and the Akita are both wonderful dogs who would make fantastic family pets.
-They are quite similar, but their differences mean that they need a different type of family and home environment.
-If you are thinking about welcoming one of these guys into your life, just be sure that you can meet their needs.
+They are quite similar, but their differences mean that they need different types of family and home environments.
+If you consider welcoming one of these guys into your life, just be sure you can meet their needs.
 If you can, you can be confident that you will have many happy years to come with either of these gorgeous Japanese dog breeds.